junesirius/junesirius.github.io/_posts/Supernatural/SPN_Eldritch/SPN-Glimpses-amid-tears-whole-novel.md

 He doesn't feel pain.
 He only feels hot and warm on the skull, cold and wet on the back.
 He smells blood and flesh, he hears the sound of his own flesh being pulled away from his body, and there is a vulture flies away with its trophy and the next one comes for their turn of bite.

 "I'm going to die."
 He shut his eyes tight, thinking, miserably.
 "I'm going to die like an old dog in the wild, eaten clean by some birds, without any bone left.
 God, no one would even know.
 Sam might find the car, and Cas...
-Oh Cas."
+Oh Cas..."

-Dean feels his chest tight, a sob choked in the throat, hard to breath.
+Dean feels his chest tight, a sob choked in the throat, unable to breath.

-#### Act 3
+#### Act 3 (not break)

 A loud flutter of wings adds to the sounds of millions of wings crashing and rustling, so loud and strong it distinguishes itself from all the other wings.
-A strong gust sweep through, sending the vultures that perch on his back with claws digging into spine blown away.
-The ones pecking his arms lose their grip too, spreading their wings to try to keep some balance.
-The edge and feathers of the wings brush on the opening wounds, sending his body involuntary shudder.
+A powerful gust sweep through, sending the vultures that perch on his back with claws digging into spine blown away.
+The ones pecking his arms lose their grip too, spreading their wings to keep some balance.
+The edge and feathers of the wings brush on the opening wounds, sending his body involuntary shudders.

 The surrounding sounds a lot quieter suddenly.
 For a second, Dean thinks if it might be his ears suddenly deafened, like a TV player muted all of a sudden.
 But then he realizes the sound of wings are still there, but further away, like behind a closed sound-proof door.
 The sensation of feathers and wings are still on his skin -- which, looks like he has skin again, on the places that he's sure bleeding like drained pipe mere seconds ago.

 The broken bones start growing back, the cut tendon connecting together, blood flowing through the veins smoothly, the skin feels new and tight.
 The burning and wet sensation recedes, so does the freezing dumbing sensation.
-There is only a lingering familiar lukewarm touch on the skin exposed through the torn cloth, a fluff sensation that is barely there.
+There is only a lingering familiar lukewarm touch on the skin exposed through the torn cloth, a fluffy sensation that is barely there.

 It is not the vulture wings that touched him.
 It is not.